symfony-cmf/symfony-cmf-docs/bundles/routing_auto/introduction.rst

 Why not just do that?

 #.
 By having a route for each page in the system, the application has a
-   knowledge of which URLs are accessible.
+   knowledge of which URIs are accessible.
 This can be very useful, for example, when specifying endpoints for menu items that are used when generating a site map;
 #.
 By separating the route from the content you allow the route to be
-   customized independently of the content, for example, a topic may have the same title as another topic but might need a different URL;
+   customized independently of the content, for example, a topic may have the same title as another topic but might need a different URI;
 #.
-Separate route documents are translateable - this means you can have a URL
+Separate route documents are translateable - this means you can have a URI
    for *each language*, "/welcome" and "/bienvenue" would each reference the same document in English and French respectively.
 This would be difficult if the slug was embedded in the content document;